Project Goals and Reasons to Partner with Us

 - The Consortium also includes two Associate Deans in STEM faculties of top universities, three NSERC Chairs for Women in Science and Engineering, and two named chairs for Women in STEM representing four leading research universities in Canada.

-- Our STEM experts have proven success in outreach efforts: The entering engineering cohorts at UBC and Waterloo are close to 30% female thanks to efforts by Drs.
+- Our STEM experts have demonstrated success in outreach efforts: The entering engineering cohorts at UBC and Waterloo are close to 30% female thanks to efforts by Drs.
 Croft and Wells.

 Benefits to Industry Partners